 5) The strength of the induced voltage is dependent upon the strength of the magnetic field and the speed at which the loop of wire is rotated.

-A generator is composed of five parts.
+A generator, like that low rpm generator, is composed of five parts.
 The armature (1a) is made up of coils of wire wrapped around an iron core, and it is the armature which rotates when the generator pulley is turned.
 The brushes (1b) are the spring-loaded contacts which transfer current from the armature to the electrical system.
 The brushes actually rest against a segmented ring at one end of the armature called the commutator (1c).
 Inside the generator body are the field coils or field windings (1d).
 These consist of fine copper wire wrapped around the field poles, which are essentially pieces of soft iron.
 It is current in the field coils or windings that produces the magnetic field in which the armature rotates.

 When the engine is turning over, the armature (1a) is spun by the fan belt.
 In the presence of a magnetic field generated by the field windings (1d), a voltage is induced (created) in the armature windings (1e).
 When the voltage in the armature windings (1e) is greater than the rest of the system, current will flow from the armature windings (1e) through the commutator (1c), through the brushes (1b), finally arriving at the armature terminal (1f) of the generator (usually marked “D”).
 The current then flows through the wire running to the “D” terminal of the control box or voltage regulator.